Wheeled-sneaker maker Heelys sells itself to private equity firm

 Evergreen is to buy the operating assets for $13.9 million in cash and the sneaker maker will then be liquidated.

-Excluded from the sale is cash and marketable securities held by Heelys, which it said totaled $58.2 million as at June 30.
+Excluded from the sale is cash and marketable securities held by Heelys, which it said totalled $58.2 million as at June 30.

 Shares of the company, which traded above $30 when they listed in 2006, closed at $1.85 on Monday on the Nasdaq.